-Problems of environmental degradation, social justice, and economic inequality have never been more pressing, and the demand for people with the determination and skills to address them has never been greater.
-Employers in all fields seek to hire Auburn graduates who understand the complexities of the world’s challenges, who think outside the box, and who can find innovative, sustainable solutions to those challenges.
-Billions of dollars are invested annually in green technology, renewable energy, green jobs, and ethical business solutions around the world.
+Problems of environmental degradation, social justice and economic inequality are more pressing than ever, and the demand for people with the determination and skills to address them has never been greater.
+Employers in all fields seek to hire Auburn graduates who understand the complexities of the world’s challenges, who think outside the box and who can find innovative, sustainable solutions to those challenges.
+Billions of dollars are invested annually in green technology, renewable energy, green jobs and ethical business solutions around the world.

 Why Minor in Sustainability Studies?

 Sustainability Studies students come from a wide variety of majors, and courses in the minor run the gamut from engineering and biology to history and philosophy.
 The minor trains students to view the world through multiple disciplinary lenses, and to bring those perspectives together in search of creative solutions to contemporary challenges.